jerkar/springboot-plugin/README.md

 ### Using Eclipse plugin for Jerkar (do no confuse with above Jerkar plugin for Eclipse)

-The following plugin *https://github.com/jerkar/eclipsePlugin4Jerkar* makes it all very easy.
+The following Eclipse plugin *https://github.com/jerkar/eclipsePlugin4Jerkar* makes it all very easy.

 * Create an empty Java project in Eclipse (File -> New -> Java Project)
-* Right click on it and select Jerkar -> Scafffold -> Spring Boot Project
+* Right click on it and select Jerkar -> Scafffold -> Spring-Boot Project

 That's it, you are ready to code/build/launch your project.